 Category E: Persons who have been offered permanent employment in the Republic, which will not create undue local competition.

-Category F: Persons who possess and have fully and freely at their disposal a secured annual income, high enough to give them a decent living in Cyprus, without having to engage in any business, trade or profession.
-The annual income required should be at least EUR 10,000 for a single applicant and additional EUR 5,000 for every dependent person, but the Immigration Control Board may demand additional amounts as necessary.
+Category F (Permanent Residency): Persons who possess and have fully and freely at their disposal a secured annual income, high enough to give them a decent living in Cyprus, without having to engage in any business, trade or profession.
+The annual income required should be at least EUR 30,000 for a single applicant and additional EUR 5,000 for every dependent person, but the Immigration Control Board may demand additional amounts as necessary.
 Most applicants come under this Category, the majority of them being pensioners or retired persons.

 Permanent Residency (PR) in Cyprus by Purchase of Property Valued 300,000 EUR